 - Jennifer advises about relocation abroad.

-- Jennifer has significant experience in difficult cases involving narcissistic husbands or wives, significant loss of capital for example via spending and gambling, or deliberately hidden assets.
+- Difficult cases: Jennifer has significant experience in difficult cases involving narcissistic husbands or wives, significant loss of capital for example via spending and gambling, or deliberately hidden assets.